 Courses are available from various training providers.
 However, there is no requirement for food handlers to attend formal courses or to acquire food hygiene qualifications.
 It is important that food handlers have adequate knowledge to prepare and supply food that is safe to eat.

+From 13 December 2014, all food businesses including childminders will need to provide allergen information on the foods they sell or provide.
 Food allergens pose a significant risk to consumers with allergic conditions, which may even be life threatening.
 Children are particularly vulnerable because of their reduced level of control over the foods they eat.

 There are 14 allergens currently listed under food law that you must declare.
 These are: